fermyon/developer/content/spin/kv-store.md

  Spin applicationss are best suited for event-driven, stateless workloads that have low-latency requirements.
 If your Spin application needs to persist state, the data should be stored in an external tool or service.
 In [Spin v0.9.0](https://www.fermyon.com/blog/spin-v09), we've added support for key/value storage.
 This is a storage option for applications that need to data in the form of key/value pairs and are satisfied by a BASE consistency model.
 Workload examples include general value caching, session caching, counters, and serialized application state.

- Spin users can use new a API in the Spin SDKs for persisting and retrieving non-relational data from a key/value store across multiple requests to and from the same application.
-Together with the updated SDKs we are introducing a built-in, _local_ key/value store available with minimal configuration for every Spin application.
+ This new key/value API is available to Spin users via various language SDKs.
+Now spin users can persist and retrieve non-relational data from a key/value store across multiple requests to and from the same application.
+Along with the updated SDKs, we are introducing a built-in, _local_ key/value SQLite database available with minimal configuration for every Spin application.
 The default key/value store is available for the following SKDs: Go, JavaScript/TypeScript, and Rust.

  Let's get started with creating and deploying your first Spin application that uses key/value storage.